 A porta potti can last up to a week between trips to the Elsan point.
 This depends on the size of the cassette.
 It’s free to empty most of the time and you can buy spare cassettes.
 These take up less room than a pump out and can even be moved around!
 Chemicals are added to the storage tank to help break down the waste.

 A compositing toilet will generally separate the ones and twos into separate compartments.
 The ones have to be emptied every few days.
 In the main compartment, you have to put something like coconut husk in to mix with the twos and some models have a turning handle for mixing after each use.
 These will last up to a month between empties.
 The main benefit being that you are able to bag up the waste and throw it in the bin rather than hunting down a pump out or an Elsan point.
 Also, no chemicals!

 Where do you get water from?

 … the tap.

-Part of the boat license fee is supposed to cover the use of the various water points along the canal system.
+The use of water points along the canal system is covered by part of the boat license fee.
 If you moor in a marina, there will commonly be a water point near your mooring.

 You fill up the water tank regularly otherwise you run out!

 On most modern boats, the water tank will be made out of stainless steel which is supposed to remain rust free forever.
 Some of the older boats will have a plastic or other steel tank.
 It is good practice to treat or clean the tank out every now and then.
 A lot of boaters don’t drink the water from the holding tank unless it’s been boiled.
 It is also advisable to fit a water filter in the system to reduce the chance of catching water based diseases.

 Water is circulated around the boat using a water pump which is generally located next to the tank and (normally) runs off 12v power.
 It should only come on when the tap is on.